repeckadonatas/App-Containerization-Docker/README.md

 \
 1.1. **For PostgreSQL Docker image:**

-When using Docker, **PostgreSQL** needs POSTGRES_PASSWORD environment variable to be passed.
-For this reason the YAML file reads POSTGRES_PASSWORD environment variable from `.env` file.
+When using Docker, **PostgreSQL** needs POSTGRES_USER and POSTGRES_PASSWORD environment variables to be passed.
+For this reason the YAML file reads these environment variables from `.env` file.

+1.2 **To Connect to a PostgreSQL database from OUTSIDE the Docker container:**

+When connecting to a database from **outside** the Docker container, for connection parameters in database connection window use PORT, DATABASE, USER and PASSWORD variables (HOST variable is not needed in most cases.
+If needed, use `host.docker.internal`).

 \
 2. **For Kaggle API to work:**